bondarukoleh/java_playground/info/Java_Core_Volume_I/info/objects_classes.md

 You have already seen two ways to initialize an _instance field_:
 - By setting a value in a constructor
 - By assigning a value in the declaration
-Third mechanism in Java, called an _initialization block_.
+Third mechanism in Java, called an _initialization block_. \
+It's legal to do opposite, but you should always place initialization blocks after the field definitions. \
+Static initialization occurs when the class is first loaded, once in a program run.
 ```java
 class Employee
 {